vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 The following usage example shows how to use the `AddressDetailsValidator`:

-	<pre>addressDetails has been populated with the values obtained from the user
+	<pre>// addressDetails has been populated with the values obtained from the user
 	AddressDetailsValidator addressDetailsValidator = new AddressDetailsValidator(CountryAwareAddressDetailContext.CHINA); //set the country to validate for
 	List&lt;ValidationFailure&gt; errors = addressDetailsValidator.validate(addressDetails);
-	//
 	if(!errors.isEmpty()){
 		for (int s = 0; s < errors.size(); s++) {
 			ValidationFailure validationFailure = errors.get(s);